act-rules/act-rules.github.io/_rules/audio-or-video-avoids-automatically-playing-audio-80f0bf.md

 #### Failed Example 1

-This `audio` element autoplays, lasts for more than 3 seconds, and does not have a [instrument][] to pause, stop, or turn the audio volume off.
+This `audio` element autoplays, lasts for more than 3 seconds, and does not have an [instrument][] to pause, stop, or turn the audio volume off.

 ```html
 <audio src="/test-assets/moon-audio/moon-speech.mp3" autoplay></audio>